LaneyLeffler/intermediatePython/README.md

 Please note that this book is not a tutorial and does not teach you Python.
 The topics are not explained in-depth and only the minimum required information is given.

 I am sure you are as excited as I am.
-So, let’s start!
+So, let’s start

 Note: This book is a work in progress.
 If you find anything which you can further improve (I know you will find a lot of stuff) then kindly submit a pull request. :)